 If you would like to find out more about the Improving Social Connections for Older People in the Hawkesbury Project or how you can become involved, contact the Project Officer on 02 4708 8100.

-We also commenced a Health Connector program where people at risk of, or who are already socially isolated ,can now also access support from a Health Connector based in one of seven GP practices in the Hawkesbury.
+In 2019, the Health Connector program was implemented.
+People at risk of, or who are already socially isolated can access support from a Health Connector, based in one of seven general practices in the Hawkesbury region.

-Health Connectors work one-to-one with patients and carers on practical and achievable, person centred social network mapping, planning and goal setting.
-They act as a bridge between formal health care providers (GPS, aged, community and other services) and informal care networks (families, neighbours, colleagues, social and support groups etc.).
-They help people develop their social support networks, especially those who are isolated, vulnerable and at risk of "falling through the cracks".
+Health Connectors are trained practice nurses who work one-to-one with patients and carers, developing person-centred social network mapping, planning and goal setting.
+They act as a bridge between formal health care providers (GPs, aged care services) and informal care networks (families, neighbours, colleagues, social and support groups).
+They help people to develop their social support networks, especially those people who are isolated, vulnerable and at risk of ‘falling through the cracks’.
 This is a free service.

-The Social Connectedness project also involves upskilling the community to be confident to have conversations around social isolation and to be able to sign-post people to appropriate support.
+The Social Connectedness project involves upskilling the community to be confident in identifying individuals who may be isolated, to have conversations around social isolation and to direct people to appropriate support.

-We will also be training Lead Connectors to be able to deliver the training program ongoing and facilitate regular Community Connector catch-ups.
-This training is particularly important now due to social distancing requirements of the Covid-19 response.
+We have also trained Lead Connectors who are able to deliver the training program on an ongoing basis and who facilitate regular Community Connector catch-ups.

 In partnership with existing groups, services and organisations, we are continuing to develop and support sustainable strategies which strengthen our community for socially isolated people.
 Community development activities will continue for Seniors Week, Neighbour Day, and other dementia and age friendly projects in 2021.